nawwardiab/auth-service-backend-go/DECISIONS.md

 **Decision:** Currently no automated tests (unit, integration, or E2E).

 **Honest reasoning:**
-- **What did I prioritize?** Learning the language, security implementation, and clean architecture.
+- [Fill in: What did you prioritize instead?
+Security?
+Architecture?]
-- **Why was this the right trade-off?** I was/am still learning Go's syntax and understanding the language's benefits.
-My next step is to learn writing tests in Go.
+- [Fill in: Why was this the right trade-off at the time?]
-- **Actual testing experience level:** Beginner level - I understand theory but lack hands-on practice.
-This is my #1 learning priority.
+- [Fill in: What's your actual testing experience level?]

 **What I know about testing:**
 - I understand the theory: unit tests for services, integration tests for handlers, E2E for flows
-- I know what I'd test first: service layer business logic, then handler input validation
+- I know what I'd test first: [e.g., service layer business logic, then handler input validation]
+- I've seen test structures in the internship codebase

 **What I'd do next:**
-1. Learn how to write tests in Go (table-driven tests, mocking patterns)
-2. Start with service layer tests - pure business logic, easy to mock
+1. [e.g., Start with service layer tests - pure business logic, easy to mock]
-3. Add handler tests with mock services
+2. [e.g., Add handler tests with mock services]
-4. Integration tests for critical flows like auth
+3. [e.g., Integration tests for critical flows like auth]

-**Why I'm eager to learn:**
+**Why I'm eager to learn:** [Fill in: How your team does testing, their practices, getting hands-on experience]
-Testing is essential for confidence in production.
-I want to learn your team's testing practices - what you test, how you structure tests, and how you balance coverage with development speed.
-I learn best by doing, so I'm excited to contribute to your test suite and get hands-on experience with real production testing patterns.

 ---